Administration of Justice

 The Crime Scene Investigation certificate is designed to develop knowledge and skills required to investigate and reconstruct crime scenes using scientific evidence and logical analysis.
 The program provides instruction in criminal investigation procedures, collection and preservation of physical and biological evidence, death investigation techniques, crime scene reconstruction methodology and presentation of testimony in court.

 The Fingerprint Identification and Photography certificate is designed to prepare students for entry level positions in the field of fingerprint classification and identification.
 It is one pathway to the Associate in Applied Science (AAS) in Forensic Science.

-The Law Enforcement certificate prepares students for careers in state, local, and federal police departments and investigative agencies.
+The Law Enforcementt certificate prepares students for careers in state, local, and federal police departments and investigative agencies.
 It allows students interested in policing as a career to focus on this area of study while they pursue an AAS degree in Administration of Justice Studies.